-Report on the activities that AEECL and its partners have undertaken during the third quarter of this year, from July to September 2012.
+Report on the activities that AEECL and its partners have undertaken during the third quarter of 2012, from July to September 2012.

-Report on the activities that AEECL and its partners have undertaken during the second quarter of this year, from April to June 2012.
+Report on the activities that AEECL and its partners have undertaken during the second quarter of 2012, from April to June 2012.

 Click on the thumbnails to view photos of the Lampogno Festival, a yearly 4-day event in Antsohihy, the capital of the Sofia region in north-west Madagascar.
 The festival attracts thousands of visitors of all ages, who are there to enjoy cultural shows, games; food stalls and bars; live concerts; and of course our stand for public awareness raising on the importance of nature conservation.